Formation Begins with Allegiance

 Icebergology insists on this same order.

-We do not ask people to manage their behaviors apart from Christ.
-We do not invite them to regulate emotions without reorienting desire.
 We do not encourage surrender without naming to whom surrender is offered.

-Change the allegiance, and formation follows.
 Ignore allegiance, and formation still happens—just not toward Christ.

 This is why Icebergology is not self-help baptized with Christian language.
 It is not technique-driven spirituality.
 It is not behavior management.